 Step 3: Calculate the Ratio

-Use the HLB additive equation to find the Span:Tween ratio that hits the target.
+Use the HLB additive equation to find the Span:Polysorbate ratio that hits the target.

 Step 4: Test 3 Variants

-Prepare emulsions at the calculated ratio, 10% more Span, and 10% more Tween.
+Prepare emulsions at the calculated ratio, 10% more Span, and 10% more Polysorbate.
 Evaluate by centrifugation (3,000 rpm, 15 min) and visual inspection after 24 hours.

 Step 5: Optimize with Co-emulsifiers